moorepants/learn-multibody-dynamics/sympy.rst

    print(expr3)

-SymPy also has a "pretty printer" that makes use of unicode symbols to provide a form that more closely resembles typeset math:
+SymPy also has a "pretty printer" (:external:py:func:`~sympy.printing.pretty.pretty.pprint`) that makes use of unicode symbols to provide a form that more closely resembles typeset math:

 .. jupyter-execute::